Alexander Hamilton: Slavery

-Hamilton is not known to have ever owned slaves, although members of his family were slave owners.
+Hamilton is not known to have ever owned slaves, although members of his family did.
 At the time of her death, Hamilton's mother owned two slaves and wrote a will leaving them to her sons.
-However, due to their illegitimacy, Hamilton and his brother were held ineligible to inherit her property and never took ownership of the slaves.
-Later, as a youth in Saint Croix, Hamilton worked for a company trading in commodities that included slaves.
-He occasionally handled slave transactions as the legal representative of his own family members, and one of his grandsons interpreted some of these journal entries as being purchases for himself.
-In 1840, his son John maintained that his father "never owned a slave; but on the contrary, having learned that a domestic whom he had hired was about to be sold by her master, he immediately purchased her freedom."
+Due to their illegitimacy, however, Hamilton and his brother were held ineligible to inherit her property and never took ownership of the slaves.
+As a youth in Saint Croix, Hamilton later worked for a company that traded slaves as well as sugar and other staples of the Transatlantic economy.
+Historians have discussed whether Hamilton personally owned slaves later in life.

-By the time of Hamilton's early participation in the American Revolution, his abolitionist sensibilities had become evident.
-He was active during the Revolutionary War in trying to raise black troops for the army with the promise of freedom.
-In the 1780s and 1790s, Hamilton generally opposed pro-slavery southern interests, which he saw as hypocritical to the values of the revolution.
-In 1785, he joined his close associate John Jay in founding the New York Manumission Society, which successfully promoted the abolition of the international slave trade in New York City and passed a state law to end slavery in New York through a decades-long process of emancipation with a final end to slavery in the state on July 4, 1827.
+Ron Chernow, in his 2004 biography of Hamilton, argued that, while there is "no definite proof" that Hamilton personally owned slaves, "oblique hints" in Hamilton's papers suggest "he and Eliza may have owned one or two household slaves."
+Hamilton handled slave transactions as the legal representative of his own family members, and his grandson, Allan McLane Hamilton, interpreted some of these journal entries as being purchases for himself.
+In 1840, however, his son John maintained that his father "never owned a slave; but on the contrary, having learned that a domestic whom he had hired was about to be sold by her master, he immediately purchased her freedom."